Best Pay-As-You-Go Auto Insurance in 2025 (Top 10 Company Ranking)

 - Critical Protection Gap: Military personnel enrolled in pay-as-you-go programs cannot access accident forgiveness, exposing them to significant rate increases after even minor incidents.

-#9 – Farmers: Best for Budget-Conscious Customers
+#8 – Farmers: Best for Budget Conscious

 Pros